 While in government, Sean was the lead trial lawyer in the FTC’s landmark monopolization suit against computer chip maker Rambus Inc., a novel case that established new legal standards applicable to patent disclosure within industry standard-setting consortiums.
 More recently, Sean played an important role on the trial team for AT&T in the company’s victory over the Department of Justice’s antitrust challenge to AT&T’s US$85 billion acquisition of Time Warner.
 In addition to his trial-level experience, Sean has successfully argued appeals in courts around the country.

-For well more than a decade, Sean has been given a Band 1 ranking by Chambers USA (2007 - 2021), which in the 2021 edition describes him as “top of the field” and “a star in the antitrust world both in counseling and litigation.”
-And in 2022 he was noted by his peers as being an “extremely talented lawyer and exceptional litigator.”
+For well more than a decade, Sean has been given a Band 1 ranking by Chambers USA (2007–2022), which has described him as “top of the field,” “a star in the antitrust world both in counseling and litigation,” and an “extremely talented lawyer and exceptional litigator.”

-Sean’s other recognitions include being ranked in Chambers Global for Antitrust – USA (2020-2021); endorsed as “Highly Recommended (Texas)” by Global Competition Review (2022); named a “Litigation Star” for Intellectual Property, Competition/Antitrust, Appellate, and Commercial work by Benchmark Litigation (2023); and named in Who’s Who Legal in Competition (2021), in The Best Lawyers in America as “Antitrust Lawyer of the Year” (2015, 2018), and in The Best Lawyers in America as “Litigation: Antitrust Lawyer of the Year” (2019).
-He has also been named to the “All-Star List” by BTI Services (2017) and deemed a “National Antitrust MVP” by Law360 (2015), a “Mergers and Acquisitions and Antitrust Trailblazer” by National Law Journal (2015), and a “Life Sciences Star – Competition and Antitrust” by LMG Life Sciences.
+Sean’s other recognitions include being ranked in Chambers Global for Antitrust – USA (2020–2023); endorsed as “Highly Recommended (Texas)” by Global Competition Review (2022); named a “Litigation Star” for Intellectual Property, Competition/Antitrust, Appellate, and Commercial work by Benchmark Litigation (2023); and named in Who’s Who Legal in Competition (2021), in The Best Lawyers in America as “Antitrust Lawyer of the Year” (2015, 2018), and in The Best Lawyers in America as “Litigation: Antitrust Lawyer of the Year” (2019).
+He has also been named to the “All-Star List” by BTI Services (2017) and deemed a “National Antitrust MVP” by Law360 (2015), a “Mergers and Acquisitions and Antitrust Trailblazer” by National Law Journal (2015), and a “Life Sciences Star” in Antitrust (2022), and Competition and Antitrust (2018–2019) by LMG Life Sciences.
 Sean was also named one of Lawdragon’s “500 Leading Litigators in America” in 2022.

 Sean has written extensively on a wide range of topics relevant to, among other things, antitrust law and policy, consumer protection, privacy, FTC process and remedies, class action antitrust litigation, pharmaceutical antitrust, and standard setting.
 Sean previously served as Editorial Chair of the ABA’s Antitrust Law Journal, and as an editor of the ABA’s Antitrust magazine and of the Von Kalinowski treatise on Antitrust Laws and Trade Regulation.
 He also was the principal author of an antitrust and consumer protection blog for the Washington Legal Foundation.